Generating Hyperbolic Isometry Groups by Elementary Matrices

 where $\OO'$ is a maximal $\ddagger$-order containing $\OO$.
 But

 using the computation of $16\text{vol}(\RR^4/\OO')^2$ done previously by the author\cite{Sheydvasser_2017}.
-Using this bound, we can restrict ourselves to looking at all definite, rational quaternion algebra $H$ with discriminant no more than $64\pi < 202$, and all orthogonal involution $\ddagger$ such that $\nrm(\xi) < 202$---there are only finitely many of both.
+Therefore, we only need to consider the finitely many definite, rational quaternion algebras $H$ with discriminant no more than $64\pi < 202$, and all orthogonal involutions $\ddagger$ such that $\nrm(\xi) < 202$.
 The maximal $\ddagger$-orders $\OO'$ of any such quaternion algebra with involution will be orders of the form $\OO'' \cap {\OO''}^\ddagger$ with discriminant $|\disc(H)|\nrm(\xi)$, where $\OO''$ is a maximal order of $H$\cite{Sheydvasser_2017}---there are only finitely many of these as well.
 Finally, any order $\OO$ with covering radius $1$ must be a sub-$\ddagger$-order of such an $\OO'$ possessing a basis of elements in $\OO'$ of length no more than $4$---once again, there are only finitely many choices.
-Thus, we see that all possible candidates $\OO$ can be enumerated; the results of this computation are given in Table \ref{tab:semi_euclidean_dim_4}.
+Thus, we see that all possible candidates $\OO$ can be enumerated; the results are given in Table \ref{tab:semi_euclidean_dim_4}.